 TOPIK, in its current form, does not have a speaking test.
 Thus, it is not like the CEFR, the most widely accepted standard for defining language ability globally.

-Many companies, educational institutions, and experts have been asking for speaking exams for a long time.
+Many companies, educational institutions, and experts have long requested speaking exams.

 The reasons are simple.

-It helps learners prove they know enough Korean to speak, have conversations, read, listen, and write in specific contexts.
-So, you will know your speaking talents and vital language skills.
+It helps learners demonstrate that they know enough Korean to speak, converse, read, listen, and write in specific contexts.
+You will know your speaking talents and essential language skills.

 This will be useful when you apply for university courses.
-You can also use the certificate to apply for work or studies visas and even immigration.
+You can also use the certificate to apply for work or study visas, as well as for immigration purposes.

-It will be valuable if you want to study at a Korean college and receive a scholarship, such as the Global Korea Scholarship undergraduate and postgraduate.
+It will be valuable if you intend to study at a Korean college and receive a scholarship, such as the Global Korea Scholarship undergraduate and postgraduate.

-Do you wish to work for a Korean company in Korea or any part of the world?
+Do you wish to work for a Korean company in Korea or elsewhere in the world?

 This is another benefit of TOPIK speaking.
 It can add significant value to your C.V., especially when the job requires you to speak Korean.

-In short, the exam can check the candidates for all competencies, and the test will be complete in the true sense.
+In short, the exam can assess all competencies, and the test will be complete in the true sense.

 All About TOPIK Speaking

 NIIED launched an IBT (internet-based testing) for the speaking part.
-The Korean government bodies have already started setting up a system and picking a company to conduct this test.
+Korean government bodies have already begun establishing a system and selecting a company to conduct this test.

-They plan to hold the speaking test thrice in 2025.
+They plan to conduct the speaking test three times in 2026.

 Check out the details of TOPIK speaking.